 At Petham Primary School, it is our intent to provide children with a high-quality, broad and challenging maths curriculum.
 We want children to become fluent in the fundamental skills of maths.
 We intend to achieve this by developing an ability to rapidly recall and apply their developing knowledge with accuracy.
 We want every child to be able to reason successfully, at their level, by justifying and making links between concepts using high quality mathematical vocabulary.
 Also, we enable children to access regular opportunities to apply mathematical knowledge and understanding right across our wider curriculum.

-Our staff develop their lesson planning using the White Rose scheme's mixed age long term planning.
+Teachers develop their lesson planning using the White Rose scheme's mixed age long term planning.
 This can be found here by using the filter.
 Each lesson begins with a flash back 4 to support retrieval of previously taught concepts.

 Outside of the daily maths lessons, children complete their daily 'Fantastic 5' across Key Stage Two classes.
-Our aim is ultimately to develop, practise and apply methods for and understanding of the four operations - addition, subtraction, multiplication and division.
-Teachers carefully deploy their 'Fantastic 5' each morning to enable regular opportunities for retrieval of previously taught key concepts.
+The purpose, to support retrieval by allowing children to regularly practise and apply methods for the four main operations - addition, subtraction, multiplication and division.
+In addition to this, teachers carefully deploy their 'Fantastic 5' each morning purposely, to target any gaps in understanding to enable rapid progress.

 As always, our core school values will be seen through the subject.
 Pupils will be encouraged to demonstrate leadership frequently by recognising that they themselves lead their own success by being resilient to challenge in every lesson.
 Children will learn the importance of organisation when tackling a range of problems throughout the curriculum, thinking and retrieving taught strategies.
 Children learn how initiative is key, they will be taught and reminded about strategies and resources they can drawn upon at any time throughout the curriculum to aid their own understanding.